Skip to contents

 Likelihood reconstructions

 phangorn also offers the possibility to estimate ancestral states using ML.
 The advantages of ML over parsimony is that the reconstruction accounts for different edge lengths.
-So far only a marginal construction is implemented (see [Yang (2006)](Koshi and Goldstein 1996)) and no joint reconstruction (Pupko et al. 2000).
+Currently a marginal construction (see [Yang (2006)](Koshi and Goldstein 1996)) and the joint reconstruction (Pupko et al. 2000) is implemented.
+Joint reconstructions is only for models without rate variation (e.g. gamma models) or invariant sites.

 fit <- pml(tree, primates)